-Both of the following approaches use Git.
+Both of the following approaches use Git, and will require Git running on your Web server.
 While there are many benefits of using Git when developing a website, the most crucial one is that it provides very fine control over what (and when) changes are pushed to your live website.

 Install and maintain the Grav site on your desktop with MAMP and then use GitHub Desktop to quickly sync the site to a private Git repository service as needed for later deployment.
 If you are looking for a free option to start with, Beanstalk offers a one user private project plan with 100MB of storage and includes automatic site deployment to an FTP Web server.